Colombian truckers block highways in main cities in protest over increases in fuel prices

 According to Colombia's Finance Ministry, diesel fuel subsidies cost the Colombian government around $240 million each month paid out to the state oil company Ecopetrol.

-Some economists in Colombia have suggested that Ecopetrol sell its diesel fuel for a cheaper price within Colombia, but that would cut deeply into the company's margins, and affect shareholders of Ecopetrol, which is also listed on the New York Stock Exchange.
+Some economists in Colombia have suggested that Ecopetrol sell its diesel fuel for a cheaper price within the country, but that would cut deeply into the company's margins, and affect shareholders of Ecopetrol, which is also listed on the New York Stock Exchange.

 The government says it is planning to remove diesel fuel subsidies in three stages to enable transport companies to plan for the increase in prices.
-Officials in Colombia have said, however, that they are willing to meet with truckers unions to discuss ways in which they can be compensated for their higher operational costs.
+Officials have said, however, that they are willing to meet with truckers unions to discuss ways of compensating them for their higher operational costs.

 The debate over fuel subsidies comes as the Finance Ministry gets ready to present a tax reform plan to Colombia's congress that seeks to raise government revenues by $3 billion next year.

-During the first two years of Petro's administration, the government's annual budget has increased by around 30%, as Petro tries to boost spending on social welfare programs, and increases the number of state employees.
+During the first two years of Petro's administration, the government's annual budget has increased by around 30%, as he tries to boost spending on social welfare programs, and increases the number of public servants.